tag/msis-prep/docs/agile.md

 date: 2020-10-21
 ---

 # Agile

 ## During the MSIS program

-There are many module of MSIS Core that would cover the concept of Agile as it is now a very popular and common software development practice in IT industry.
-What you would learn from this page will help you gain a good understanding of the fundamentals of Agile development, and prepare you to learn more advanced concept and do hands-on practice with Agile development in the MSIS.
+Throughout the MSIS Core you will cover the concept of Agile, a now popular and common software development practice found primarily within the Information Technology Industry.
+The material outlined throughout this module will ensure you have a basic understanding of the fundamental concepts related to Agile in order to prepare you to make informed decisions regarding the practice and when it appropriate to use it.